 Saving Unique Evidence of a Prisoner’s Faith

 Inmate Lester Smith painted the murals in 1955 and used the signature “Paul Martin” to honor his two favorite saints.
 Smith was a self-taught artist who had converted to Catholicism in prison before coming to Eastern State.
 When Father Edwin Gallagher, the penitentiary’s Catholic Chaplain (1952-1958), witnessed Smith painting in his cell, he invited the inmate to decorate the offices where he met with and counseled inmates.
 Father Gallagher had a reputation for bringing out the best in others.
 Apparently, Smith was no exception.
 He painted nearly every day of his incarceration and left behind beautiful and moving images to inspire others.
-These remarkable and extremely fragile paintings vividly set the Catholic chaplain’s rooms apart from the rooms used by the other the other chaplains.
+These remarkable and extremely fragile paintings vividly set the Catholic chaplain’s rooms apart from the rooms used by the other chaplains.
 Most striking and personal is the mural of the kneeling prisoner seeking absolution through his confession.
 These murals remain a testament to the story of one inmate who underwent a powerful change while in prison.

 Summary of the three-phase restoration project:

 - Phase I (100% complete) included historical research and an in-depth analysis of the deteriorated building and the murals.
 The study detailed proposed treatments for structural preservation, interior finishes and murals.

 - Phase II (completed spring 2013) sealed the building from the weather, provided climate control, and treated the interior architectural finishes.

 - Phase III (completed August 2014) secured the flaking paint, removed the protective facing, reduced discolored adhesive and grime, and compensated some areas of paint loss.